 Men’s Golf League Results

-Friends, ladies, spouses and family are all welcome to play and/or join.
+Friends, ladies, spouses and family are all welcome to play and/ or join.
 The league plays at four local courses, all within 15 minutes of Leisure World.
-The courses are always quite full, so advance reservations with the league have become the norm, with a sign-up sheet available at each round.
+The courses the group play are always quite full, so advance reservations with the league have become the norm, with a sign-up sheet available at each round.

 There is a prize pool for each round that players are not obligated to enter.
 Rewards are given for low net, birdies, closest to the pin on two par-3s, and the lowest number of putts in each flight.
 Holes-in-one and eagles (2 under par), although infrequent, are generously rewarded.
 If interested, contact Gary Stivers at (714) 313-3697 or LaCascia at (801) 674-5975.